-I'm sure you have plenty of questions about lucid dreaming and this article aims to answer them all...
-Welcome to my quick start guide to lucid dreams!
+I'm sure you have plenty of questions about lucid dreaming and this article aims to answer the most burning ones.
+Welcome to my quick start guide to lucid dreams.

 The concept of lucid dreams became popularized by Celia Green in the 1960s, who pointed out the scientific potential of self awareness in dreams.
 She was the first to make the link with both REM sleep and false awakenings.

-The first scientific evidence of lucid dreaming was produced by the British parapsychologist Keith Hearne.
-He did it by catching eye movement signals from his volunteer, Alan Worsley, in a lucid dream state in laboratory conditions.
+The first scientific evidence of lucid dreaming was produced by the British parapsychologist Keith Hearne in 1975.
+He did it by catching the pre-determined conscious eye movements from a lucid dreaming volunteer.

-But Hearne's research slipped under the radar of the mainstream science journals, and it was Dr Stephen LaBerge at Stanford University who became famous for replicating this experiment and formally publishing his findings.
+Hearne's research slipped under the radar of the mainstream science journals, and it was Stephen LaBerge at Stanford University who became famous for replicating this experiment and formally publishing his findings.

-Yes, I believe so.
-We all have dreams (whether we remember them or not) and so I think we all have the capacity to become conscious within them.
-Children have reported lucid dreams.
-And certain medications for degenerative conditions like Parkinson's Disease can cause lucid dreams.
-Age is certainly not a factor.
+Yes, experts believe so.
+We all have dreams (whether we remember them or not) and so we all have the capacity to become conscious within them.

-There are many ways you can achieve this subconscious recognition, such as:
+There are many ways you can achieve this habitual recognition, such as:

-You can practice one or all of these methods during the waking day or just before you fall asleep, in order to plant the seed of lucidity.
-It is up to your subconscious mind to trigger you during sleep.
-This subconscious programming gets easier over time.
+You can practice one or all of these methods during the waking day or just before you fall asleep in order to plant the seed of lucidity.
+It is up to your unconscious mind to trigger you during sleep.

-If all that isn't appealing to personal development enthusiasts, I don't know what is!
-Lucid dreaming is a powerful psychological tool and enlightening experience.
-As a beginner, intermediate or expert oneironaut, I hope you find this website and its complete guide to lucid dreams useful in your own personal quest for self awareness in the unconscious dream world...
+As a beginner, intermediate or expert oneironaut, I hope you find this website and its complete guide to lucid dreaming useful in your quest for self awareness in the unconscious dream world.